I remember as a kid going to the mall and trying to walk up the down escalator.

 It’s all about keeping score in your business.
 These accountability measurements are also known as KPIs or Key Performance Indicators.
 It’s possible that every member of your staff can have their own KPI.
 At a minimum, though, there should be a handful of KPIs the business tracks in each of its functional areas that measure performance daily, weekly, and monthly.
 Measuring is the key to achieving results!

 This brings us back to these two words: responsibility and accountability.
 As you can see, they aren’t interchangeable and they’re both crucial to the success of your business.

 Responsibilities are how you expect your team members to act in their position and within the business.
 Accountability happens when the outcomes you expect occur because of the actions they take.

 Everyone has responsibility for their actions, but only one person is accountable to the results, whether that be you, a manager reporting to you, or an individual staff member.
 Performance management is essential.
 Measuring is the key to monitoring results.

 Business Performance Tips

 Use These Business Performance Tips.
 To get the most from your team it’s imperative you are crystal clear on what you expect:

 - First, establish position descriptions that clearly define the responsibilities of the position.
 Make sure you implement a system for inspecting what you expect.

 - Second, establish accountability by setting clear KPIs and goals for the business and assigning one person to keep track.
 Measuring is the key to achieving results.

-- Lastly, and most important, communicate with your team frequently.
+- Lastly, and most importantly, communicate with your team frequently.
 Let them know how they are performing against a KPI.
-Responsibility and accountability becomes part of your business DNA the more you talk about it.
+Responsibility and accountability become part of your business DNA the more you talk about it.